Pambansang Almusal

-Pambansang Almusal is a Philippine television news broadcasting and talk show broadcast by Net 25.
+Pambansang Almusal is a Philippine television news broadcasting and talk show broadcast by NET25.
 Originally hosted by Mavic Trinidad, Gen Subardiaga and Eden Suarez-Santos, it premiered on October 24, 2011 on the network's morning line up.
 Phoebe Publico, Kristel Fesalbon, Wej Cudiamat, and Apple David will serve as the final hosts.
 The show concluded on August 27, 2021.
 It was replaced by Kada Umaga in its timeslot.